hmtmcse-com/grails-tutorial-contacts-book/README.md

 ### Grails Project Exercise [YouTube Link](https://www.youtube.com/channel/UCdm33qs7-m6n5Bw5gyFvuPQ)
 1. Administrator can Reset Password for Regular Member.
+2. When Contact Deleted the images not delete from resources, add a delete implementation.
+3. Fix the Bug of Empty Contact Details Every Update
 2. Let me know what is your status.